minhnguyen250202/Adventure-Work-Bicycle-Manufacturer-Analysis-SQL-BigQuery/README.md

  -   **📊 Observation:**

-   - **Mountain Frames achieved the highest YoY growth of 5.21%**, indicating a significant surge in demand.
+   Mountain Frames achieved the highest YoY growth of **5.21%**, indicating a significant surge in demand.

-   - **Socks and Road Frames** also showed **strong performance** with growth rates of **4.21% and 3.89% respectively.**
+   Socks and Road Frames** also showed **strong performance** with growth rates of **4.21% and 3.89% respectively**

-   - These products may benefit from increased marketing efforts or inventory planning to sustain growth momentum.
+   These products may benefit from increased marketing efforts or inventory planning to sustain growth momentum.

 ---
 ### TASK 3: Top Territories